 The Company's internal audit system consists of several modular control levels.
-The elements of the internal audit system are comprised of in-process controls and management controls, and an independent internal audit unit and management information system.
+The elements of the internal audit system are comprised of in-process controls and management controls, and an independent internal audit organisation and management information system.

-As one of the internal lines of defence, the independent internal audit unit assists in the legally compliant and effective management of assets and liabilities and the protection of property; it supports secure business operation, the effectiveness, cost-efficiency and success of internal control systems, the minimisation of risks, and moreover - alongside the compliance unit - it detects and reports departures from the provisions of the statutory regulations and internal policies, makes recommendations for the elimination of deficiencies, and monitors the implementation of the measures.
-It performs its activities independently, objectively and professionally.
+As one of the internal lines of defence, the independent internal audit organisation assists in the legally compliant and effective management of assets and liabilities and the protection of property; it supports secure business operation, the effective operation of internal control systems, the minimisation of risks, and it also detects and reports deviations from the provisions of the statutory regulations and internal policies, makes recommendations for the elimination of deficiencies, and monitors the implementation of the measures.
+It performs its activities objectively and professionally.
 Its independence is ensured by the fact that it is professionally overseen by the Supervisory Board, within the framework set out by the Credit Institutions Act.
-The internal auditing organisation is structured in a way that ensures the performance of owner's audits in the centre and the branch network of the Company, and at the foreign and Hungarian subsidiaries, as well as the professional supervision of the subsidiaries' own internal audit organisations in Hungary and abroad.
+The independent internal audit organisation was established to ensure the performance of owner audits throughout the OTP Group, in all its institutions and branch network, as well as the professional management and supervision of foreign and domestic internal audit organisations.

-OTP Bank Plc. has developed and applies such a unified internal audit system consistently throughout the Bank Group that is proportionate to the size of the OTP Group and the market share of the Company, includes shareholder audits conducted at the foreign and domestic group members as well as the professional oversight of the internal audit organisations of the financial institutions that are subject to consolidated supervision as specified in the Credit Institutions Act.
-To this end, standardised internal audit procedures and methodologies pertaining to the operation and activities of group members' internal audit departments are developed, enhanced and applied on a continuous basis.
+OTP Bank Plc. has developed and operates a unified internal audit system consistently throughout the bank group, proportionate to the size of the OTP Group and the market share of the Company.
+In addition to the audits covering the entire parent bank and the branch network, the Unified Internal Audit System includes owner audits conducted at the foreign and domestic group members as well as the professional oversight of the internal audit organisations of the financial institutions that are subject to consolidated supervision as specified in the Credit Institutions Act.
+As a means to this end, uniform internal audit procedures and methodologies are developed, continuously improved and applied.
 Internal audit also liaises regularly and cooperates with external auditing bodies.

-The independent internal audit organisation has an annual audit plan which is approved by the Supervisory Board.
-The annual plan is prepared using a risk-based methodology and, in addition to focusing on the areas that entail regulatory, business and operational risk, and the other main risk exposures, it treats the making of reports and the controlling of data as a priority, and takes into account the Company's prevailing strategic priorities.
+The annual activities of the independent internal audit organisation are set out in the annual audit plan approved by the Supervisory Board.
+The annual plan is prepared using a risk-based and processoriented approach, keeping in mind the coverage of the audit universe and the focus on the areas with major risk exposures, with a particular emphasis on reporting and data controls, taking into account the Company's latest strategic priorities.